bdeckard92/dupUT/02-Lesson-Plans/16-Project-2/README.md

 ## Career Connection

-Remind students that this module's Career Connection consists of updating their portfolio with this project as well as updating their GitHub profile, resume, and LinkedIn profile.
+Remind students that this module's career connection consists of updating their portfolio with this project as well as updating their GitHub profile, resume, and LinkedIn profile.

 Remind students that they should reach out to their Career Coach and meet with them often throughout the boot camp to help prepare their professional materials.
 Students can also [sign up for career services workshops](https://careernetwork.2u.com/?utm_medium=Academics&utm_source=boot_camp).